 Schengen visa health insurance – medical cover for foreign visitors in Germany

-Whether internship, work & travel or simply vacation - a trip to Germany is a little adventure for everyone.
+Whether as an intern, expat, work & traveler or just for vacationing - a trip to Germany is a little adventure for everyone.
 But something can always happen - whether an unexpected stay in hospital or an accident with a rental car.
 Enjoy your stay and don't worry about paying doctor's bills and other unexpected costs.
-For up to 5 years, guests from all over the world enjoy comprehensive protection against illness and accidents in Germany as well as when travelling within Europe.
+For up to 5 years, guests from all over the world enjoy comprehensive protection against illness and accidents in Germany as well as when travelling within Europe (EU, Schengen countries, Andorra, Monaco, San Marino and Vatican City).
 Without incoming insurance, even a short visit to the doctor can quickly become an expensive surprise.

 With our “Foreign Guests” travel health insurance, you not only comply with the conditions of the Schengen Agreement for your visa application, but are also completely insured in the event of an accident or illness: from out-patient and in-patient treatment to dental care.
 Advigon policies also cover medications and medical treatments, as well as a medically-advised repatriation to your home country.